Golu31harikesh/Golu31harikesh/README.md

 - 👋 Hi, I’m Harikesh Subramanain
 - 👀 I’m interested in Anesthesiology
 - 🌱 I’m currently learning Informatics
-- 💞️ I’m looking to collaborate on anythign really
+- 💞️ I’m looking to collaborate on anything really
 - 📫 How to reach me has201@pitt.edu

 <!---